Q-RAG: Long Context Multi-step Retrieval via Value-based Embedder Training: Ablation Study

-\begin{itemize} \item \textbf{Multi-step RAG w.o.
+\paragraph{Multi-step RAG w.o.
 FT.} This baseline reproduces the full Q-RAG retrieval pipeline and uses the same state and action embedders, but relies on their original pretrained weights without any reinforcement learning fine-tuning.
 This setting tests whether RL fine-tuning of the embedders is beneficial for multi-step retrieval quality.

-\item \textbf{Multi-step RAG w.
+\paragraph{Multi-step RAG w.
 SFT.} This baseline applies supervised fine-tuning using ground-truth support facts as supervision.
 The loss follows the objective used in BeamRetriever for trajectory supervision, adapted to the multi-step retrieval setting.
 This setting isolates the effect of RL by comparing it to supervised learning on the same supervision signal.

-\item \textbf{Q-RAG w.o. target.} This variant removes target networks from the PQN-based value learning, following the original PQN recipe without target parameters.
+\paragraph{Q-RAG w.o. target.} This variant removes target networks from the PQN-based value learning, following the original PQN recipe without target parameters.
 It measures the contribution of target networks to stability and performance in the Q-RAG training loop.

-\item \textbf{Q-RAG w.o.
+\paragraph{Q-RAG w.o.
 Soft-Q.} This variant replaces the maximum-entropy (soft) value functions with standard (non-entropy-regularized) Q-learning objectives.
-It evaluates the effect of entropy regularization and the soft value formulation on retrieval performance. \end{itemize}
+It evaluates the effect of entropy regularization and the soft value formulation on retrieval performance.

 All baselines were evaluated with three random seeds.
-Table~\ref{tab:ablation} reports results at a 32k-token context length on QA3.
+Table~\ref{tab:ablation} reports results across multiple context lengths on QA3.
 Figure~\ref{fig:ablation_fig} shows the sensitivity of Q-RAG to the $\lambda$-return parameter and the temperature $\alpha$ (the strength of entropy regularization) on QA2 and QA3.